 What are key Private Equity trends for fund managers and institutional investors from 2015, and new opportunities for 2016?
-This was the topic of discussion with Jeff Williams, Altvia’s VP of Products, as we explored these trends and what this means for fund managers and investors in 2016 as it relates to taking fundraising and operations to the next level.
+This was the topic of discussion with Jeff Williams, Altvia’s VP of Products, as we explored these trends and how fund managers and investors can lead for success.

 What are some of the top trends for fund managers from 2015 and how are these trends changing the investor dynamic?